smastrom/solid-collapse/README.md

 ### Focusable trigger

-If your trigger is a [focusable](https://html.spec.whatwg.org/multipage/interaction.html#focusable) element (like a `summary` or a `button`), you already have out-of-the-box keyboard controls.
+If your trigger is [focusable](https://html.spec.whatwg.org/multipage/interaction.html#focusable) (like a `summary` or a `button`), you already have out-of-the-box keyboard controls.

 You just have to set the aria-attributes as displayed below: